kvakvs/E4VM/doc/3eam-format.rst

 ------------

 Atom table contains all atoms collected from the module in form of strings.

+After the section header "Atom" and varint section_size goes varint atom_count.
-Each string is encoded as [varint size, utf8 characters] for each atom, beginning from the index 0.
+Each string is encoded as [varint size, utf8 characters] for each atom, beginning with the index 0.
 Atom at position 0 is always the module name.

 Code section